Hawaii-Smart-Energy-Project/Maui-Smart-Grid/README.md

 ## Notifications ##

-Notification of the results of data processing events is provided by the MSG Notification System.
-Notifications are distributed by email to a predefined recipient list contained in the configuration file.
+Notification of the results of data processing events is provided by the **MSG Notification System**.
+Notifications are distributed by email to a predefined recipient list (comma-separated) contained in the configuration file.

 ### Example Notification for Data Loading ###